aio-libs/aiohttp/docs/gunicorn.rst

 Deployment using Gunicorn
 =========================

-This page provides a general overview of deploying aiohttp using 'Gunicorn <http://docs.gunicorn.org/en/latest/index.html>'_.
+This page provides a general overview of deploying aiohttp using `Gunicorn <http://docs.gunicorn.org/en/latest/index.html>`_.

 Gunicorn is based on a pre-fork worker model.
 It will launch your app as worker processes for handling incoming requests.